 The course expands on introductory database concepts and explores more powerful applications of database design and management.
-Students design files, including sequential, indexed sequential and random structures using database software and maintain data dictionaries.
-Through hands-on experience, students' master concepts in report generation and presentation, creation of on screen formats, database views and queries.
-Students become familiar with database programming and the program Text Editor.
-Students are required to use the microcomputer lab to complete various assigned programs.
-Prerequisite: CS 104 or CS 106.
+Students design relational tables, queries, forms and reports using database software and maintain data dictionaries.
+Students will apply entity relationships and data normalization.
+Students will create programs in Structured Query Language (SQL), create stored procedures; and will implement Open and Object Linked and Embedded Database Connectivity.
+Through hands-on experience, students master concepts in data mining, report generation and presentation through a front end application such as Crystal Reports.
+Students will perform database backups on the server.
+Prerequisite: CS 115 or permission of instruc tor.
 Hours of class per week: 3.
 Additional computer hours as needed.